temporalio/helm-charts/README.md

 ### Install and configure Temporal

-In a live environment, where all dependencies are already hardened and operational, it's possible to install only the Temporal server components with this Helm chart.
-Whether using MySQL or Cassandra, the preceeding steps to configure schema should be followed.
-This example assumes Cassandra, demonstrates setting values on the commandline rather than via environment, and enables TLS for the database connection:
+If a live application environment already uses systems that Temporal can use as dependencies, then those systems can continue to be used.
+This Helm chart can install the minimal pieces of Temporal such that it can then be configured to use those systems as its dependencies.

+The example below demonstrates a few things:
+1. How to set values via the command line rather than the environment.
+2. How to configure a database (shows Cassandra, but MySQL works the same way)
+3. How to enable TLS for the database connection.

 ```bash
 helm install temporaltest \